Surefire10/picturethis/frontend/README.md

 Now make note of the port number in  the output of  terminal, something kinda like http://localhost:8081 will appear.
 Now everything in that folder will be okay for browser to serve under that port number.
 Example : "img src = "http://localhost:8081/imagename.png"

+Make sure to navigate to ImageController.java in backend and change port number to the one in http-server terminal in the first two get methods if needed.